isomerpages/ncss-pc/_who-we-are/About President's Challenge.md

 </div>
 <p>The President’s Challenge was launched in 2000 by then-President Mr S
-R Nathan, to rally Singaporeans to build a more caring and cohesive society, and to help the less fortunate.
+R Nathan, to rally Singaporeans to build a more caring and cohesive society, and to help our communities in need.
 <br>
 </p>
 <p>It has since supported many organisations, including those providing support
-for disadvantaged children and families, the elderly in need of care, persons with disabilities, and ex-offenders.
+for children with special needs and families who need support, the elderly in need of care, persons with disabilities, and ex-offenders.
 <br>
 </p>
 <p>In September 2024, the President’s Challenge was refreshed with the aim